Limandres/alx-zero_day/README.md

-not empty
-up to date
+not empty is up to date